seven-vector-databases/seven-vector-databases.github.io/src/part-main/day2-mongodb.md

 ### Generate Embeddings and Load Data

-We'll embed each recipe description and store the vector as an `embedding` field on the document.
-As mentioned earlier, note the use of `delete_many({})` rather than `drop()` to preserve the vector index between runs:
+We'll embed each recipe description and store the vector as an `embedding` field on the document:

 ```python
 def get_embedding(text: str) -> list: